Gerenuk-LTD/filament-banhammer/README.md

 }
 ```
 > [!IMPORTANT]
-> This specifies the property to be displayed in the bans resource.
+> This specifies which property to be displayed in the bans resource.

 ### Ban